JoBrenn/Smart-and-Grit/README.md

 - No battery can be connected to another battery, also not via a houses.
 - No house can be connected to two batteries.
 - There can be multiple cables along a grid segments.
 However, they are considered different cables.
-- At first, all houses must have their own cable to a battery.
+- At first, all houses must have their own cable to a battery (indicated by 'costs-own').
+A shared cables configuration is indicated by 'costs-shared'.

 ## Object Function
 SmartGrid is a minimalisation problem.
 We need to minimalise the amount of cable segments we use.
 The amount of batteries is given.
 The costs of one piece are as following: